okonomichiyaki/supercat/095-terminology.md

 task force
 : group of bot ships with the most fresh ships

-unbuilt city
+unbuilt
-: a loyal city on bot's board (not a destroyed city in a rival's trophy area)
+: ship, city, or starport which is available to build *(not in a Rival's trophy area)*

 unclaimed
 : system that is not controlled by a rival